Frequently Asked Questions

 + The father is deceased.
 How can I prove that he is the biological father?

-Child Support Enforcement may assist an applicant in establishing paternity when the alleged father is deceased so that the child will have inheritance rights and/or the right to receive Social Security or veterans’ benefits.
+Child Support Enforcement may assist an applicant in establishing paternity when the alleged father is deceased so that the child may have inheritance rights, or the right to receive Social Security or VA benefits.
+However, genetic testing is pursued only if a tissue sample of the deceased alleged father is on file (archived sample), relatives are available, or a tissue sample may be obtained from another source.

 + The father or mother is incarcerated.
 Can paternity still be established?